by Anita Deeley at BeverlyBees.com

 - Appreciate the beauty of weeds– Dandelions, clovers, loosestrife, milkweed, goldenrod and other flowering weeds are very important food sources for bees.
 In areas filled with green sprawling lawns, dandelions and clovers are vital plants for a bees survival.
 Let them grow and flower in your yard and you will soon have your own personal honeybee sanctuary.
 The next time you see a dandelion going to seed, grab it, blow those seeds around and feel good knowing you are doing your part to help save the bees.
 It can’t be more simple than that!

-In the picture above, my bees are on a poppy flower planted in my wildflower garden.
+In this picture, my bees are on a poppy flower planted in my wildflower garden.

 Other Posts You May Enjoy: